Have you ever played pai gow?

 This game is similar to pai gow poker in that you need to make both high and low hands, then compare them with the banker.
 However, this game’s much harder to learn because the order of hands and tiles are (apparently) random and difficult to memorize.

 However, the WOO says this game’s great for bankroll preservation.
-Only 30-ish hands are played per hour, and like the poker version, around 41% of hands are a push.
+Only about thirty hands are played per hour, and like the poker version, around 41% of hands are a push.
 So this is a great game to learn if you’re wanting the most bang for your buck.

 Have a question about pai gow poker we didn’t answer above?
 Send us an email and let us know!